AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 -   **Network Graph - Transit View**

     In Network Graph, in Transit view, CoPilot shows the topology of your Aviatrix transit network in relation to your deployed Aviatrix transit gateways.
-By clicking on the Aviatrix transit icon, you can see all of the transit VPCs/VNets that are managed by Aviatrix Controller.
-By clicking on a region icon, you can see the spoke VPC/VNets that the controller currently manages.
-By clicking on a spoke VPC/VNet, you can see all network constructs inside of that spoke.
+By clicking on the Aviatrix transit icon, you can see all of the transit VPCs/VNets, VPNs that are managed by Aviatrix Controller.
+By clicking on a region icon, you can see the spoke VPCs/VNets/VPNs that the controller currently manages.
+By clicking on a spoke VPC/VNet/VPN, you can see all network constructs inside of that spoke.
 You can use the search field to find specific resources.

 -   **Latency Monitor**